 You may need to create an audience in mParticle if you have not done so already.
 Go to the Audience page in mParticle to create a new audience.

 Yes!
-Events sent from the mParticle SDK can in fact be used to trigger a Sprig microsurvey.
+Events sent from the mParticle SDK can in fact be used to trigger a Sprig study.
 For full details on events, please read more here (or see table below).

-mParticle events sent using server-to-server (mParticle firehose) cannot be used to trigger a microsurvey.
-These events can however be used as a survey filter.
+mParticle events sent using server-to-server (mParticle firehose) cannot be used to trigger a study.
+These events can however be used as a study filter.

-For survey filters you can use events that are sent through the mParticle SDK or events that are sent network to network from mParticle to Sprig.
+For study filters you can use events that are sent through the mParticle SDK or events that are sent network to network from mParticle to Sprig.

-Attributes sent from mParticle (also known as audiences in mParticle) can be used as a survey filter.
+Attributes sent from mParticle (also known as audiences in mParticle) can be used as a study filter.
 To learn more about attributes, read here (or see table below).

 Updated about 1 month ago